Atikahhussin/Atikahhussin/README.md

 Hi there, I'm Nur Atikah!

-I am a 2nd-year Computer Science student at Universiti Teknologi PETRONAS with a strong focus on emerging technologies and a passion for building efficient, real-world solutions.
+I am a final year Computer Science student at Universiti Teknologi PETRONAS with a strong focus on emerging technologies and a passion for building efficient, real-world solutions.
 I maintain a high academic standard as a consistent Dean's List awardee with a 3.84 CGPA.

 I thrive at the intersection of Software Development and Project Management, having balanced technical developer roles with leadership positions in major campus events.